 For example, suppose you have multiple containers that require the use of a MariaDB container.
-But you would prefer to not bind that database to a routable network; either in your bridge or further.
+But you would prefer not to bind that database to a routable network, either in your bridge or further.
 Using a pod, you could bind to the

 localhost address of the pod and all containers in that pod will be able to connect to it because of the shared network name space.